What Researchers Did

 What They Found

-The review noted that HBOT can supply significant oxygen, potentially preventing brain tissue damage after global ischemia in post-cardiac arrest syndrome patients.
+The review noted that HBOT can supply significant oxygen, potentially preventing brain tissue damage after global ischaemia in post-cardiac arrest syndrome patients.
 However, high oxygen levels can produce reactive oxygen species, contributing to secondary brain damage, and the clinical evidence for HBOT in this context remains unestablished.

 Canadian Relevance